 You probably know the old saying: “You either evolve or become extinct.”
 And if you work in ecommerce, you know the saying well.
 In the world of online commerce, the sheer number of competitors forces you to make slight adjustments every few months.
 Failing to do so might hinder your entire operation.

-If you want to stay competitive in this market, you need to stay on top of things.
+If you want to stay competitive in this market (or launch a competitive store), you need to stay on top of things.
 That’s why you should look into expanding into new niches.

 Here’s what we’ll discuss in this post: